Ocasio-Cortez, Dems assail men's abusive treatment of women

 In an encounter Monday witnessed by a reporter from The Hill, Yoho berated Ocasio-Cortez on the House steps for saying that some of the increased crime during the coronavirus pandemic could be traced to rising unemployment and poverty.

 Ocasio-Cortez, a freshman who has made her mark as one of Congress' most outspoken progressives, described it on the House floor Thursday.
-She said Yoho, one of the House's most conservative members, put his finger in her face and called her disgusting, crazy and dangerous.
+She said Yoho put his finger in her face and called her disgusting, crazy and dangerous.

 She also told the House that in front of reporters, he called her, “and I quote, a fucking bitch.”
 That matched The Hill's version of what Yoho had said.
 Ocasio-Cortez was not there for that remark.